BrianStritch/i-think-therefore-i-blog/README.md

 and then we can make our final deployment.

 # __Messages__
-WHAT IS IT? ---- Messages
+WHAT IS IT? ---- Messages<br>
-WHAT DOES IT DO? ---- Allows us to provide flash messages to our user HOW DO YOU USE IT? ---- Add the message tags and some custom JavaScript
+WHAT DOES IT DO? ---- Allows us to provide flash messages to our user<br>
+HOW DO YOU USE IT? ---- Add the message tags and some custom JavaScript<br>

 In this video, I want to  talk to you about messages.
 Messages in Django are very useful because they